Spell-Tech/DnD-Damage-Calculator/README.md

 Elemental Adept, and/or Flames of Phlegethos into the damage calculations.
 The program does this by simulating random dice rolls a specified number of times and taking the average result of each simulation.
-If Empowered spell isn't used for the spell, then the average result is instead calculated using probability.
+If Empowered Spell isn't used, then the average result is instead calculated using probability.

 It is worth noting that this program operates under my interpretation of how these features interact with each other, which is as follows: